Marysville High School (Marysville, Michigan): Cross Country

 The Marysville High School Cross Country team has competed in the MAC Blue Division.
 The women's cross country team has made it to the MHSAA state championships for five consecutive years (2015-2018).
 The women's cross country team also won their regional meet in 2017.

 Swimming/Diving

 In 2021, The Girls swim and dive team placed first in the MAC Blue Division meet held by MHSAA.
 They also placed in states with their 400 freestyle relay in the same meet.
-They’re now placed in the MAC White division because of their winning streak through out the 2021-2022 school year season.
+They’re now placed in the MAC White division because of their winning streak throughout the 2021-2022 school year season.
 They were undefeated throughout the whole 2021-2022 season as well.

 Golf

 The Women's golf team was started in 2010 by head coach Wendy Palmateer.
 In 2013 the team went undefeated throughout their season winning the MAC Blue Divisional Tournament, the St. Clair County Tournament and the 2013 Regional Tournament.
 The team did not place at the MHSAA State Championship.
 The team also placed 2nd at the 2018 Regional tournament after also having an undefeated season.